olivierfriard/boris_docs/export_events.rst

    :width: 60%

-.. warning:: Please note that for some formats (XLS - Excel 97) the name of the sheet will be based a modified **observation id**
+.. warning:: Please note that for some formats (XLS - Excel 97) the name of the sheet will be based on a modified **observation id**
              in order to not contain forbidden characters (:  \  /  ?  *  [  or  ]) and shortened to 31 characters.